 - 11.3.1.
 Certain cards have a Replay Command attached to their abilities and/or effects. - 11.3.1.1.
-Replay Command refers to the words below the Card Text enclosed in a green border and beginning with a Replay Icon (REPLAC). - 11.3.1.2.
-Replay Commands are written as "(Replay Action) (Replay Effect)".
+Replay Command refers to the words below the Card Text enclosed in a green border and beginning with a Replay Icon ((REPLAY)). - 11.3.1.2.
+Replay Commands are written as "(Capital Commands are written as "(Capital Commands are written as (Replay Action) (Replay Effect)".
 The Replay Action is written in red text. - 11.3.1.3.
 The contents of a Replay Command cannot be executed by any means other than resolution as dictated by 11.3.2. - 11.3.2.
 Cards possessing a Replay Command have resolutions written in red text within the effect outside of the Replay Command.
 When resolving the portion of red text by means of the effect, the Replay Effect of that Replay command is executed.

-Example: If there is a card with "With When this card is placed on the stage, Play a Game.", and that card's Replay Command is " Play a Game Draw 1 card.", when this card is placed on the stage, that player draws 1 card from their deck.
+Example: If there is a card with 'WW When this card is placed on the stage, Play a Game.", and that card's Replay Command is 'REPLAY Play a Game Draw 1 card.", when this card is placed on the stage, that player draws 1 card from their deck.